 B,X and I specify base, index and indirect modification of the address constant.

-Thus the address will be relocated at load time, but otherwise similar to a memory reference instruction with the destination register omitted.
+Thus, the address will be relocated at load time.
+If it is not defined as an external, but otherwise similar to a memory reference instruction with the destination register omitted.

 2.3.5 Formatted Data